Dr. Nikhil Jain, Psy.D.

 Had a Negative Therapy Experience?

-A negative therapy experience can make it much harder to trust the process again, and I take that seriously.
-Sometimes people have felt unseen, misunderstood, rushed, or like the therapy never went beyond surface-level conversation.
-If that has happened to you, it does not mean therapy cannot still be helpful.
-It may simply mean the fit, style, or approach was not right for you.
-I welcome open conversations about what did and did not work before so we can approach things differently.
+A negative therapy experience can make it harder to trust the process again, and I take that seriously.
+You may have felt unseen, misunderstood, rushed, or as though therapy never moved beyond surface-level conversation.
+That does not mean therapy cannot still be helpful.
+The fit, style, or approach may not have been right for you.
+I welcome open conversations about what did and did not work before so we can approach our work thoughtfully and differently when needed.

 Why Going to Therapy Does Not Mean You are Weak or Flawed